jakemcc/jakemccrary.com/source/_posts/2017-04-17-climbing-in-el-chorro-spain.markdown

 From March 20th to 30th I was traveling in Spain.
 Most of this time was spent climbing in El Chorro.

+{% imgcap /images/el-chorro/spain-map.png El Chorro is the pin %}

 El Chorro is a small town found in the mountains of southern Spain.
 The views around town are inspiring.
 Almost any direction you look contains beautiful cliffs or rolling green hills.

 While in El Chorro, we stayed at the [Olive Branch](http://www.olivebranchelchorro.co.uk/home.html).
 The Olive Branch provides a few different accommodations, ranging from space to pitch a tent to shared bunkrooms to private en-suite rooms.
 While there, we both camped and stayed in a private room.